jacobabrennan/project_mustard/readme.md

   * The Hub          - BYOND's games index.
 Accessed through the web or pager.
   * BYOND Keys       - User accounts provided by BYOND for games & the Hub.

-To use this software, you would compile it via DM, launch it via DD, sign into your Key via the Hub or Pager, and then use the Hub's searce features or the pager to open the game, which would launch DS automatically.
+To use this software, you would compile it via DM, launch it via DD, sign into your Key via the Hub or Pager, and then use the Hub's search features or the pager to open the game, which would launch DS automatically.
 In general, you never open DS yourself, but it is opened when you try to join a game via the hub or the pager.

 Note: The BYOND installer also associates the protocol byond:// with the pager, so directing your browser to a BYOND game, such as byond://f0lak.hazordhu, will launch the pager and display that game.
 From there you can click links to play hosted games or download the game to host yourself.